-Low Means residents are not required to pay any initial costs for entering Residential Aged Care and are fully subsidised by the Australian Government.
+Low means residents do not have to pay any initial costs for entering residential aged care.
+Low means residents are fully subsidised by the Australian Government.

-Moderate Means residents are required to pay a Refundable Accommodation Contribution (RAC) and are partially subsidised by the Australian Government.
+Moderate means residents do have to pay a refundable accommodation contribution (RAC) and can be partially subsidised by the Australian Government.

 Explaining the different fees that make up nursing home costs

-Many of these nursing home fees are set by the government, while other costs are under the direct control of the nursing home themselves.
+Many of these fees are set by the government, while other costs are under the direct control of the nursing home themselves.